sportsdunia logo

 Gareth Southgate (Image credit: X/@EnglandFootball)

-One of the best English managers under his tenure as the coach of the England National Team, he worked really great, but in the end, he has no silverware in his name.
-(2016-2024) Marked a golden era, with two consecutive European Championship finals (2020, 2024) and a 2018 World Cup semi-final.
+One of the best English managers under his tenure as the coach of the England national team, he has done a phenomenal job with the Three Lions.
+Unfortunately, he failed to break the curse of England winning a major trophy, despite reaching two consecutive European Championship finals in 2020 and 2024, and a 2018 World Cup semi-final.
 The best run for England after the 1960s.
+In terms of club coaching, he has managed 151 games for Middlesbrough.

-Southgate prioritized defensive stability while fostering a strong team culture.
-His emphasis on youth development and mental preparation revitalized England’s international standing.
-However, his lack of recent club experience and no major trophies slightly lower his ranking behind Howe.
+Gareth Southgate prioritised defensive stability while fostering a strong team culture.
+His emphasis on youth development and mental preparation revitalised England’s international standing.
+Despite his lack of recent club experience and no major trophies, he stands tall as best English managers currently.
+After losing the final of the 2024 European Championship, he stepped down from his post as England coach

 Eddie Howe